Strategies and People Need Meaning

 How Meaning Impacts Employee Contribution

 High levels of meaning and purpose at work have been found to create a strong sense of personal fulfillment and higher discretionary effort.
 Employees who find meaning in their work report being more engaged, more committed, and higher-performing regardless of role, tenure, or industry.
+Identify ways to show people the impact of their jobs and make the pursuit of purpose part of the way work gets done, rather than a one-off event.

 The only potential downside, as noted by the Greater Good Science Center, is that employees who are “driven by meaningful work are always stepping up to new challenges and stepping in to fill gaps.
 And, many times, rather than being rewarded for their commitment, they find that their organizations just absorb their extra effort, and begin to rely on it through investing less in the kinds of labor and resources that would normally do what their most committed workers volunteer to do.”